Can’t sleep? You’re not alone.

 How it helps: Your face isn’t being pressed into your pillow.
 What’s more, if you prop your head up with an extra pillow, it can help prevent the fluids that cause puffy eyes from building up.11

 Sleep position: Sleeping on your side.

 How it helps: Sleeping on your side allows your airways to remain more open.
-According to research carried out by the Journal of Clinical Sleep Medicine, almost 70% of people with sleep apnoea (when breathing stops and starts) breathe better when they’re not sleeping on their back,12 and helping people to learn to sleep on their side can be a very effective treatment for sleep aponea.
+Research shows that almost 70% of people with sleep apnoea (when breathing stops and starts) breathe better when they’re not sleeping on their back,12 and helping people to learn to sleep on their side can be a very effective treatment for sleep aponea.

 We’ve explored why some sleeping positions are best for certain things, but which position defines your sleeping habits?